Digbeth

-Digbeth is an area of Central Birmingham, England.
-Following the destruction of the Inner Ring Road, Digbeth is now considered a district within Birmingham City Centre.
+Digbeth is an area of central Birmingham, England.
+Following the remodelling of the Inner Ring Road, Digbeth is now considered a district within Birmingham City Centre.
 As part of the Big City Plan, Digbeth is undergoing a large redevelopment scheme that will regenerate the old industrial buildings into apartments, retail premises, offices and arts facilities.
-The district is considered to be Birmingham's 'Creative Quarter'.
+The district is considered to be Birmingham's "Creative Quarter".

 History

 The modern site of Digbeth was first settled upon in the 7th century.
-Historically the land to the west of the river was in the parish of Birmingham.
+Historically the land to the west of the river Rea was in the parish of Birmingham.
 This is Digbeth.
 The land to the east was in the more significant parish of Aston, and is called Deritend.
 Birmingham's oldest secular building, The Old Crown, is there.

-The area around Digbeth and Deritend was the first centre of industry in Birmingham and became one of the most heavily industrialised areas in the town.
+The area around Digbeth and Deritend was the first centre of industry in Birmingham and became one of the most heavily industrialised areas in the town, historically within Warwickshire.
 This may have been due to Henry Bradford who in 1767 donated land on Bradford Street to anyone willing to establish a trade there.
 The street soon prospered and there were over twenty public houses on it catering to its workers.
-Today there are just two; The White Swan and The Anchor.
+Today there are just two: The White Swan and The Anchor.

 The amount of manufacturing in Digbeth made it of national importance.
 Industry was attracted to the area as a result of the supply of water from the River Rea and from the natural springs in the area.
 Digbeth was accessed by the Grand Union Canal and the Digbeth Branch Canal in the 18th and early 19th centuries.

 Railways also arrived in Digbeth in the 19th century by the Great Western Railway.
 The mainline passed through Digbeth via a large railway viaduct built out of Staffordshire blue brick, and into Snow Hill station via the Snow Hill Tunnel.
 As traffic at Snow Hill increased, Moor Street station was built as another terminus to relieve congestion, with an additional goods shed to serve the nearby markets.
 The goods shed was eventually demolished, but the station still in use for services to London Marylebone.
-Near the Bordesley station, this mainline viaduct meets the incomplete Bordesley Viaduct, which passes over the Digbeth Canal but stops abruptly at Montague Street.
+Near the Bordesley station, this mainline viaduct meets the incomplete Duddeston Viaduct, which passes over the Digbeth Canal but stops abruptly at Montague Street.
 This was intended to link the Birmingham & Oxford Junction Railway to Curzon Street station, but it was ascertained when construction was about two thirds complete that trains would not be able to serve Curzon Street Station.
 Once new mainlines were built into Snow Hill and New Street, construction on the viaduct stopped and it has remained unused since.
 Bridges over the roads have been removed.
 There are plans to turn the upper surface into an "elevated park", similar to the former New York High Line which is now a park and walking route.